fifthidea/sub/README.md

 > For `sub/ir-actual.txt`, only atleast one condition for the `server` parameter should be met.

 > Domains are resolved using Cloudflare/Google/Quad9 domain name servers.
+For now only `A` record lookups happen (IPv4 Only).

+> nslookup results are stored in `dns_cache.json` for future runs (with expiry date of 30 days).

 #### `ir-range.txt`